-That the policy increases the use of abortions is supported by cross-country data for Sub-Saharan Africa (Bendavid, Avila, and Miller 2011).
+That the policy increases the use of abortions is supported by analyses of cross-country data for Sub-Saharan Africa (Bendavid, Avila, and Miller 2011).
 Using data from 1994 to 2008, countries were divided into “high exposure” and “low exposure” countries, depending on the level of financial assistance per capita provided by the United States when the policy was not active.
 The probability of having an abortion for a woman in a “high exposure” country was more than twice that of a woman in a “low exposure” country when the policy was in effect.
 Furthermore, there was no apparent difference in abortion rates when the policy was not in effect and the abortion rate in “high exposure” countries began to rise only after the policy was reinstated in 2001.
 Finally, the use of modern contraceptive stopped increasing after 2001 in “high exposure” countries, whereas “low exposure” countries continued to see increases in contraception use.

 A different type of supply interruption is found in the Philippines, where a scheduled phase-out of international donations of contraceptives combined with decentralization of the responsibility of providing contraceptives and supply chain issues lead to substantial variation in the availability of contraceptives over time and across area (Salas 2014).
-Both supply reduction and swings in contraceptive supply lead to significant increases the number of births.
-The poorest women, those living in rural, and those with less than a high school education are the most affected by supply fluctuations.
+Both supply reductions and swings in the supply of contraceptives lead to significant increases in the number of births.
+The poorest women, those living in rural areas, and those with less than a high school education ,were the most affected by supply fluctuations.
 The Philippines were also the location of an outright ban on modern contraception in the city of Manila.
 Comparing Manila and other cities in the capital region, and assuming that these cities would have had similar fertility trends in the absence of the ban, the ban resulted in an approximately 3 percent increase in the number of children (Dumas and Lefranc Forthcoming).
-The effect is relatively larger the younger the younger the mother.
+The effect is relatively larger, the younger the mother.

 Probably the most notorious approach to population control is China’s one-child policy, which began in 1979.
 Households that exceeded their “birth quota” were penalized, but the birth quota depended on ethnicity and later on the sex of the first-born child (Li, Zhang, and Zhu 2005).
-Furthermore, there were substantial heterogeneity in how the policy was implemented across regions.
+Furthermore, there was substantial heterogeneity in how the policy was implemented across regions.
 Women in urban areas who exceed their birth quota were, for example, generally punished much more severely than women in rural areas.
-Despite the scale of the program there has been little research directly on the effects on fertility.
-Using the differences in implementation across areas the average effect is an 11 percent reduction in the probability of a second birth and the policy was more effective among urban and well-educated women (Li, Zhang, and Zhu 2005).
+Despite the scale of the program, there has been little research directly on its effects on fertility.
+One study used differences in implementation across areas and found an 11 percent reduction in the probability of a second birth; the policy was more effective among urban and well-educated women (Li, Zhang, and Zhu 2005).
 Interestingly, the policy had almost no eﬀect on the least well-oﬀ group, which consists of rural residents with little or no education.
-To the extent that having fewer children translate into better health and education outcomes for children as suggested by Becker and Lewis (1973), this disparity in the effect may lead to increased inequality.
+To the extent that having fewer children translates into better health and education outcomes for children as suggested by Becker and Lewis (1973), this disparity in the effect may lead to increased inequality.